MovingBlocks/Terasology/README.md

 <h3 align="center"><b>
     <a href="#community">Community</a> |
-    <a href="#knowledge-base">Knowledge Base</a> |
     <a href="#installation">Installation</a> |
     <a href="#development">Development</a>  |
-    <a href="#license">License</a>
+    <a href="#license">License</a> |
+    <a href="https://terasology.org/Terasology/#/">Knowledge Base</a>
 </b></h3>

 The _Terasology_ project was born from a Minecraft-inspired tech demo and is becoming a stable platform for various types of gameplay settings in a voxel world.
-The [creators and maintainers](https://github.com/MovingBlocks/Terasology/blob/develop/docs/Credits.md) are a diverse mix of software developers, designers, game testers, graphic artists, and musicians.
+The [creators and maintainers](https://github.com/MovingBlocks/Terasology/graphs/contributors) are a diverse mix of software developers, designers, game testers, graphic artists, and musicians.
 We encourage others to join!
-We encourage contributions from anybody and try to keep a warm and friendly community and maintain a [code of conduct](docs/CODE_OF_CONDUCT.md).
+We encourage contributions from anybody and try to keep a warm and friendly community and maintain a [code of conduct](.github/CODE_OF_CONDUCT.md).

 ## Community